Vinu2310/Web-Scraper-Using-Python/README.md

 Libraries used -

-Beautiful Soup - Used for Parsing HTML / XML files also creates parse trees Pandas - Library used for data manipulation and analysis
+Beautiful Soup - Used for Parsing HTML / XML files also creates parse trees,Pandas - Library used for data manipulation and analysis